 Another worth considering mistake would be leaving any questions as you’re unsure about them.
 Avoid this mistake by writing something in contrast to nothing.
 Simple guesswork may give you a part mark instead of not answering the question!

-If the answer gets wrong, you won’t lose any mark for trying.
-In brief, nobody knows your guesswork might end up being right, and you acquire marks!
+You won’t lose any marks for trying if the answer gets wrong.
+In brief, nobody knows your guesswork might be correct, and you acquire marks!

 Mistake #6: Not polishing up your pronunciation enough